yt-project/yt/doc/source/visualizing/plots.rst

     straight summation of the field along the given axis.
 The units of the projected field will be the same as those of the unprojected field.
-This method is typically only useful for datasets such as 3D FITS cubes where the third axis of the dataset is something like velocity or frequency.
+This method is typically only useful for datasets such as 3D FITS cubes where the third axis of the dataset is something like velocity or frequency, and should _only_ be used with fixed-resolution grid-based datasets.

 .. _off-axis-projections: